aliciasillers/AdvancedR/chapter-10.md

 #10.3.4 Exercises

 1. Compare and contrast ggplot2::label_bquote() with scales::number_format()
-Answer: label_bquote() creates labels for rows and columns using plotmath expressions. label_number() forces numerical labels to be in decimal format.
+Answer: label_bquote() creates labels for rows and columns using plotmath expressions. scales::numberformat() has two functions; label_number() and label_comma(). label_number() forces numerical labels to be in decimal format. you can set labels equal to one of these functions in ggplot in order have more control over label details.